Bhushan-kumar-1/bhushankumar-demo/README.md

 # bhushankumar-demo
 this is my git repository.
 <br>
-author-Bhushan (nalanda coolege of engineering)
+author-Bhushan (nalanda college of engineering)